Jictyvoo/TEC499--raspberry_digital_oscilloscope/docs/README.md

 # Raspberry Digital Oscilloscope

-This project is based on the intent to emulate an oscilloscope using a Raspberry Pi, a singleboard computer, and a Signal converter, ADS1115, but later we switched to Yarpie to emulate the signals the program receives by I2C protocol.
+This project is based on the intent to emulate an oscilloscope using a Raspberry Pi, a singleboard computer, and a signal converter, ADS1115, but later we switched to Yarpie to emulate the signals the program receives by I2C protocol.

 To generate scripts write in terminal
 ```shell